 2018 was a big year for Genesis Analytics.
-We have been in business for 20 years and have seen the firm grow in size, practice areas and geography.
+We had been in business for 20 years and seen the firm grow in size, practice areas and geography.

 For us it was not a year of looking back but at what the next 20 years will look like.
 Africa is expected to grow by over one billion people in the next 20 years.
-This increase will be greatest among those aged between 15 and 24, cementing Africa’s place as the youngest continent in the world.
+This increase will be greatest among those aged between 15 and 24, cementing Africa’s place as the world's youngest continent.

-Where many see this as a crisis, we at Genesis Analytics see an opportunity.
+Where many see this as a crisis, at Genesis we see this as an opportunity.
 The African youth wave presents a tipping point which, if harnessed strategically, will radically alter Africa’s, and indeed the world’s, trajectory.

 Evaluation for Development analyst Kagiso Zwane introduced Africa's youth wave and how it will change the demographics of the world.
 Finally Genesis founder and chair Stephan Malherbe spoke on the increasing focus in Genesis to go beyond clever analysis to designing solutions.
 This shift holds great opportunities – and will change the shape of Genesis.
 It has been a busy year for Genesis and we look forward to tackling the next decade with renewed energy.

 Sign up to Genesis News